ibm-cloud-docs/containers/cs_dedicated.md

         ```
         {: pre}

-        If you have a federated ID, use `ibmcloud login -a api.<my-dedicated-cloud-instance>.<region>.bluemix.net --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+        If you have a federated ID, use `ibmcloud login -a api.<my-dedicated-cloud-instance>.<region>.bluemix.net --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know that you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
         {: tip}

     2. If you are logging in for the first time, provide your Dedicated user ID and password when prompted.
 Your Dedicated account is authenticated, and the Dedicated and public accounts are linked together.
 Every time you log in after this first time, you use only your IBMid to log in.
 For more information, see [Connecting a dedicated ID to your public IBMid](/docs/iam?topic=iam-connect_dedicated_id#connect_dedicated_id).